 The function of the evaporator is to take high pressure liquid refrigerant and convert it to low pressure vapor.
 The evaporator assembly includes single or multiple blower motors.
-The blower motors force air from the cab or the outside across the evaporator coil, reducing the air's temperature and forcing it out of the discharge louvers.
+The blower motors force air from inside or outside of the cab, across the evaporator coil, reducing its temperature and forcing it out of the discharge louvers.